Consent for Women’s Hormone Optimization Program

 Expected Benefits

-Potential benefits of menopausal hormone therapy include:
+Potential benefits of hormone therapy include

 Reduction in hot flashes and night sweats